Laïka Fatien

-Laïka Fatien is a French singer aka Laika.
+Laïka Fatien is a French singer Laika.

 Personal life

 She was born in Paris in 1968.
-Her mother is Moroccan, and her father is from Ivory Coast.
+Her mother is Spanish and Moroccan, and her father is from Ivory Coast.

-She studied at ARIAL Île-de-France, CIM and IACP (jazz music schools).
+She studied at ARIAM Île-de-France, CIM and IACP (jazz music schools).

 Music career

 Laïka is the first French artist to be signed by Universal Music Group.
 Here she recorded "Nebula" produced by Meshell Ndegeocello, and "Come a Little Closer" featuring Roy Hargrove, Ambrose Akinmusire, Graham Haynes & Rufus Reid, produced by Jay Newland & Jean-Philippe Allard and arranged by Gil Goldstein.
-The album artwork for "Come a Little Closer" was created by Sylvia Plachy the photographer.
+The album artwork for "Come a Little Closer" was created by Sylvia Plachy the photographer and mother of the actor Adrien Brody.

 With her talent deeply rooted in Paris, Laika was often called on to accompany various artists such as: Vanessa Paradis and Rockin' Squat and was featured on pianist Ran Blake's recording of "Cocktails at Dusk".
-In 2016, Laika featured on Disney's homage recording entitled "Jazz Loves Disney" alongside Gregory Porter, Melody Gardot and Jamie Cullum.
+In 2016, Laika featured on Disney's homage recording entitled "Jazz Loves Disney" alongside Gregory Porter and Jamie Cullum.